prio-data/cc_backend_lib/README.md

    )
 ```

 The class has several methods that offer access to data and summaries.
-See `help(Dal)`
+See
+`help(Dal)`.
+The `.participation_summary` method caches results for past
+(shift < 0) time-periods for efficiency.

 ## Caching